 - if you have a history of heart problems, (eg, fast or irregular heartbeat), blood vessel problems, high blood pressure, or low blood potassium levels

 - if you have a history of seizures, diabetes, thyroid problems, kidney problems, or an adrenal gland tumor (pheochromocytoma)

 - if you have ever had an unusual reaction to another sympathomimetic medicine (eg, pseudoephedrine), such as fast or irregular heartbeat, overexcitement, or severe trouble sleeping

 - if you have taken linezolid, a monoamine oxidase inhibitor (MAOI) (eg, phenelzine), or tricyclic antidepressant (eg, amitriptyline) within the last 14 days

 Some MEDICINES MAY INTERACT with albuterol aerosol.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

 - Diuretics (eg, furosemide, hydrochlorothiazide) because the risk of low blood potassium levels may be increased

-- Beta-blockers (eg, propranolol) because they may decrease albuterol aerosol's effectiveness
+- Beta-blockers (eg, propranolol) because they may decrease albuterol aerosol's effectiveness or worsen your condition

 - Digoxin because its effectiveness may be decreased by albuterol aerosol